Haskell Kernels and Scheme

 ;; recursive case

-[(yield expression ([x <- mx] [y <- my] ...))
+[(_ ([x <- mx] [y <- my] ...) expression)

 (concat-map mx (lambda (x)

-(yield expression ([y <- my] ...))))]
+(for ([y <- my] ...) expression)))]

 ;; base case with predicate

-[(yield expression ([x <- mx]) predicate)
+[(_ ([x <- mx]) (when predicate) expression)

 (concat-map mx (lambda (x)